OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

       }
     }

 The following pseudocode will create the C<sub>ik</sub> array:

     // This code creates Cik from scratch.
 For now, OED will always do this on any change.

     // need a database conn object.
+Again, this only happens on the server where the server sends the Pik to the client.
     // Get the vertices associated with the sources (meters) and destinations (units, suffix).
     // In principle we could just get units associated with meters that have a visible meter since only
     // those can be used.
 However, this means we would need to update Cik if an admin updates the visibility of